- Get a hands-on pottery lesson in Bangalore from local artisans

-After breakfast in Mysore, you'll begin the drive to the town of Hassan (78 miles/125 km).
+After breakfast in Mysore, you'll begin the drive to the town of Hassan (78 mi/125 km).
 Along the way, you will take an excursion to Shravanabelagola—the most well-known destination for followers of an ancient religion in India called Jainism.
-Here, you'll find a 57-feet tall monolithic statue of Bhagwan Gommateshvara Bahubali who was considered to be the protector of Shravanabelagola.
-It is here that King Chandragupta died in 298 BC after becoming a Jain monk.
+Here, you'll find a 57-feet tall monolithic statue of Bhagwan Gommateshvara Bahubali, who was considered to be the protector of Shravanabelagola.
+It is here that King Chandragupta died in 298 BCE after becoming a Jain monk.

-Day 7: Visit the Belur & Halebeedu Temples - Tour Hassan
+Day 7: Visit the Belur & Halebeedu Temples, Explore Hassan

 After breakfast in Hassan, you'll visit the UNESCO-listed sites and temples of Belur and Halebid—two destinations that go together like twin cities.
 Separated only by a short drive, both were home to the Hoysala Dynasty for three centuries (mid-11th to mid-14th century).
 The temples found here were cut from the soft stone called chloritic schist, which allowed for very fine detailing, evident in the intricately carved temple walls.

 Following this excursion, you'll return to Hassan for a tour starting with the Sri Hasanamba Temple, constructed in the Dravidian style.
 There are actually three major temples on the premise that are dedicated to Darbar Ganapati, Hasanamba, and Siddeshwara.